oguya/zipper-bot/README.md

 Details
 -------

 bot.rb is the bot itself.
-I've got it in such a way that it imports the modules such as scrobbling and querrying last fm.
+I've got it in such a way that it imports the modules for scrobbling and querrying wolfram alpha.
 This way it's not one big file and is easier to debug, add functionality etc.